Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 75% of today’s employees are non-desk workers.
 However, in an age of digital communication, they’re being left out of the loop.
 When radio silence causes your staff to feel like second-class employees, the damage could be greater than you think.

-Reaching and connecting with our employees is vital to business success.
-Informed employees are more engaged, understand and are invested in the organization’s purpose and direction, and even just at a basic level, can be reached during times of need or crisis.
+Reaching and connecting with employees is vital to business success.
+Informed employees are more engaged and invested in the organization’s purpose and direction, and even just at a basic level, can be reached during times of need or crisis.
 But what happens when up to three-quarters of your staff are out of reach?

 Non-desk workers range from your warehouse and factory workers to your delivery drivers and shop floor staff.
 They’re the bloodline of your business.
 But if you have a large proportion of staff who aren’t sat at a desk, what happens when you can’t get the message out and keep them connected?
 Why is it so important to engage our staff – ALL of our staff, not just the easy-to-reach?